Dog That Looks Like Ivanka Trump Lights Up Twitter

 Major celebrities have been linked to animal doppelgangers.
 Bored Panda lists 10 famous people and their animal lookalikes.
 Some of the comparisons are downright humorous with the expressions from both human and animal.
 Among the names on the list are Samuel L. Jackson, Snoop Dogg, Ron Perlman, John Travolta, Russian President Vladimir Putin, and even Donald Trump.

 Stars and notable figures at times have a doppelganger linked in the animal kingdom.
-The similarities can be uncanny… and now Ivanka Trump has her lookalike in the form of a gorgeous dog!
+The similarities can be uncanny, and now Ivanka Trump has her lookalike in the form of a gorgeous dog!